Playing the GUTS+ System requires only the occasional D6 roll and a bit of imagination.

 The scale for success is:

 For example, if the Quality you are rolling to check is level 3, you would roll 3D6.
 If your die values were 4, 6, and 1, that equates to 1 Full Success, 1 Positive Impact, and 1 Negative Impact, which the GM could interpret as “Well, the Positive and Negative Impacts cancel out, which leaves a Full Success!”
-Or if you rolled 5, 2, and 4, then the result should clearly be a success because more successful dice were rolled than failures.
+Or if you rolled 5, 2, and 4, then the result could clearly be a success because more successful dice were rolled than failures.

-One last example in how these rolls could be interpreted is if your quality is level 2 and you roll 2D6 resulting in 1 and 5, then the GM should interpret that success as somewhere in the middle, i.e. a Near Success.
+One last example in how these rolls could be interpreted is if your quality is level 2 and you roll 2D6 resulting in 1 and 5, then the GM could interpret that success as somewhere in the middle, i.e. a Near Success.
+The outcome is determined by the GM based on the current scenario and action being attempted, so if you disagree with their interpretation of the roll, speak up!

-If you need to perform an action against an unwilling member, you will need to roll a contest against them.
-Both you and your opponent roll the relevant number of dice, and you subtract their die roll from yours (i.e. the defender subtracts their roll from the aggressor’s).
+If you need to perform an action against an unwilling member, you will need to make a contest roll against them.
+Both you and your opponent roll the relevant number of dice, and you subtract their roll’s value from yours (i.e. the defender subtracts their roll from the aggressor’s).
 The success scale is as follows: